NC3-LU/Diagnostic/documentation/userguide/README.md

 on the main theme, question about it will appear, and then you can go on the questions by clicking on them.

-The red cross near the question is for delete the question for this diagnostic.
+The red cross near the question is to delete the question for this diagnosis.

 > **Warning**
 >
-> If you make a new one, the question will appeared again.
+> If you make a new one, the question will appear again.
 If you want
-> to make it disappear for all diagnostic that you make, you should just
+> to make it disappear for all diagnosis that you make, you should just
 > go in the administration panel to delete it.

 ![Main Page – Navigation Panel](img/UG_Diagnostic_007.PNG)